neacsum/cpm/README.md

 If there are different flavors of link libraries (debug, release, 32-bit, 64-bit) they can be accommodated as subfolders of the `lib` folder.

 ### 2.1.
 Multi-module library packages ###
 Sometimes, a library may contain more than one group of files.
 For instance a communication library may contain a group of functions for serial communication, another for Bluetooth communication, and so on.
-We call these groups of files *modules*.
+We call these groups of files *modules*<sup>[1]</sup>.
 In this case, the header files can be divided in different folders, one for each module in the library:

 ![](docs/diag4.svg)